WEST VIRGINIA UNIVERSITY

 Mission

 West Virginia University EcoCAR focuses on bringing together a diverse team consisting of faculty members, graduate, and undergraduate students to guide and sharpen technical skills.
 Incorporating the competition’s vision as well as improving soft skills helps students engage and prepare for professional work environments, allowing our team to advance towards our goal of increased automotive job placement.
-Improving the team’s ability to work in diverse environments will produce more opportunity for engagement with underrepresented communities, which will be the focus of most of the planned outreach events in Year 1.
-Additionally, the WVU team plans to define our success by placing in the top five teams at the end of each year’s competition.
+Improving the team’s ability to work in diverse environments will produce more opportunity for engagement with local communities, which will be the focus of most of the planned outreach events in Year 4.

 Team Members